 If you’re a lover of the arts, then Barcelona is the place for you to see!
 This culturally rich and deeply artsy city is filled with incredible views and beautiful creations to see and enjoy.
 What are the best places for art lovers in Barcelona?
 We’d like to introduce you to some well-known sites, as well as some places you may not have heard of before!
 Here we present the best way to appreciate art in the city of Barcelona without breaking the budget.

-You cannot come to Barcelona without viewing the incredible constructions of architect and artist Antoni Gaudí.
-There is nothing that can prepare you to see the incredible structure of the Sagrada Familia in person.
+You cannot come to the capital of Catalonia without viewing the incredible Gaudí buildings in Barcelona.
+There is nothing that can prepare you to see the incredible structure of the Sagrada Familia in person, but we do recommend reading an online guide to Barcelona before going.
 This beautiful building is one of the highlights of art in Barcelona.
 Although a ticket to get inside will offer you stunning views of the interior design and the famed stained-glass windows, it will cost you 15 Euro (or 29 Euro to go up the towers).
 Instead, admire this stunning creation from the outside and appreciate its intricate detailing, fantastic artwork, and ornate designs.

 Other works of Gaudí include the lovely Parc Güell, a peaceful place to stroll and enjoy vibrant colors of art mixed with nature, the fancifully designed Casa Batlló, or La Pedrera, a creative residential building that is now a UNESCO World Heritage Site.